BarryJacobs/astro-blog-sanity/README.md

 For further information regarding integration with Sanity please read the documentation [here](https://www.sanity.io/guides/sanity-astro-blog).

-Once you have created a project on the sanity.io website, you will need to copy the .env.template file to .env and populate with the values for your project.
-These environment variables can then be provided via [Netlify](https://www.netlify.com/) or any other hosting provider you choose but I would highly recommend this platform.

 Additional links:

 - [Join the community Slack](https://slack.sanity.io/?utm_source=readme)
 - [Extend and build plugins](https://www.sanity.io/docs/content-studio/extending?utm_source=readme)

+## Environment Variables

+Once you have created a project on the sanity.io website, you will need to copy the .env.template files to .env versions, in both project directories, and populate with the values for your project.
+These environment variables can then be provided via [Netlify](https://www.netlify.com/) or any other hosting provider you choose but I would highly recommend this platform.